 UBCO Commons combines unique gestures befitting a true student hub.
 The design was strongly driven by student input and feedback; MTA worked closely with UBCO’s Student Union in order to provide the kind of study and social space sorely lacking on campus.
 Central to the building and accessed at grade from two levels is a double height “Great Hall” for informal student collaborative study and gatherings, providing expansive exterior views to the Okanagan valley and generous natural light.
 These interconnections do more than just provide much desired natural light and vistas, they also announce to passersby the activities happening within the building; inviting them to join, meet, and work within the convivial and collegial atmosphere of The Commons.

 UBC Properties Trust

-Moriyama & Teshima Architects in joint venture with MQN Architects
+Moriyama & Teshima Architects in association with MQN Architects

 Vicki Topping, Project Architect